delegateas/DataModelViewer/README.md

 * WebsiteName: Used for the url of the web app
 * WebsitePassword: Password used by DMV users to login to the generated site.
 * WebsiteSessionSecret: Key to encrypt the session token with (You can set it to whatever you like, but recommended 32 random characters).
+* TableGroups: Enter a semi-colon separated list of group names and for each group a comma-separated list of table schema names within that group.
+Then this configuration will be used to order the tables in groups in the DMV side-menu.
+Example: `Org. tables: team, systemuser, businessunit; Sales: opportunity, lead`

 ## After deployment
 * Go to portal.azure.com